Data Science

 Working in data science is much more technical and complex than this, but tackling a problem using these steps can help you understand the discipline’s gist.

-Data scientist skills
+Data scientist skills: hard skills and soft skills

 All data scientists possess a skill set related to manipulating unstructured data, machine learning, and data visualization.

 Above all, however, data scientists need strong communication skills.
 The insights they derive from data are worthless unless executives and other stakeholders are willing to do something with them.
 In the Harvard Business Review article linked above, Bowne-Anderson asked consultant Jonathan Nolis, “Which skill is more important for a data scientist: the ability to use the most sophisticated deep learning models, or the ability to make good PowerPoint slides?”
-Nolis made a case for the latter skills being more important.
+Nolis made a case for the latter skills (communication) being more important.

 Data scientist resume example